Axia-Tech/AXIA-wiki/docs/general/contributing.md

 The Wiki's default language is _English_, though, there is a desire to translate the Wiki in as many languages as possible.
 Another way you can contribute is by helping with translations.

-There is a feature at the bottom of the main page of the AXIASolar Wiki that will redirect you to [crowdin](https://crowdin.com/project/axiasolar-wiki), which is where translation contributions can be made.
+There is a feature at the bottom of the main page of the AXIACoin Wiki that will redirect you to [crowdin](https://crowdin.com/project/axiasolar-wiki), which is where translation contributions can be made.